suncoast-devs/handbook/lessons/full-stack-build-an-app-using-the-authentication-information/index.md

 const user = getUser()
 ```

-and then we can use that in place of the user's name hardcoded name:
+and then we can use that in place of the user's hardcoded name:

 ```jsx
 {